-John Greenleaf Whittier Poem The King's Missive
+John Greenleaf Whittier Ballard The King's Missive and Commentary

 John Greenleaf Whittier (1807-1892) Courtesy of Wikipedia